matthewl-ecohydro/matthewl-ecohydro/README.md

 R was my first love, but I am open to learning more!

-I mostly study the cause and effects of groundwater dependent ecosystems.
+I mostly study the causes and effects of groundwater dependent ecosystems.

 <!---
 matthewl-ecohydro/matthewl-ecohydro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.